StateLang/StateLang/docs/design_document_for_adding_diagramming_language_generation.md

 the available diagramming languages for now are Mermaid and PlantUML.
 In this document we will discuss each and their features and how to generate code in these languages.
+> I find diagrams like this to be immensely useful for figuring out state machines for sub-systems whose behavior is well known.
+On the other hand, most systems that are amenable to FSMs do not have behaviors that are well known in advance.
+Rather the behaviors of most systems grow, and evolve over time.
+Diagrams aren’t a conducive medium for systems that must change frequently.
+Issues of layout and space intrude upon the content of the diagrams.
+This intrusion can sometimes prevent designers from making needed changes to a design.
+The spectre of reformatting the diagram prevents them from adding a needed class, or state and causes them to use a substandard solution that doesn’t impact the diagram layout.
+> — Uncle Bob, UML for Java Programmers

+Diagramming languages solve the rotten diagram problem.

 ## Perquisites
 1. Skim the document before fulfill the below perquisites, so